-[See Directory Information for School-Sponsored Purposes on page 13.]
+[See Directory Information for School-Sponsored Purposes on page 23.]

-Non-school Materials...from students
+Nonschool Materials...from students

-Students must obtain prior approval from the principal before posting, circulating, or distributing more than ten copies of written materials, handbills, photographs, pictures, petitions, films, tapes, posters, or other visual or auditory materials that were not developed under the oversight of the school.
+Students must obtain prior approval from the principal before selling, posting, circulating, or distributing more than [number listed at FNAA(LOCAL) that defines distribution] copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
 To be considered, any non-school material must include the name of the sponsoring person or organization.
 The decision regarding approval will be made within two school days.

-The principal has designated bulletin board as the location for approved non-school materials to be placed for voluntary viewing or collection by students.
+The principal has designated the bulletin board as the location for approved non-school materials to be placed for voluntary viewing or collection by students.
 [See policy FNAA.]

-A student may appeal a decision in accordance with policy FNG (LOCAL).
-Any student who posts non-school material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
+A student may appeal a decision in accordance with policy FNG(LOCAL).
+Any student who sells, posts, circulates, or distributes non-school material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
 Materials displayed without approval will be removed.